symfony/symfony-docs/templating/twig_extension_repository.rst

 Also, documentation is available on :doc:`how to write your own Twig extension </templating/twig_extension>`.

-.. _`Twig official extension repository`: https://github.com/twigphp/Twig-extensions
+.. _`Twig official extensions repository`: https://github.com/twigphp/Twig-extensions
 .. _`documentation`: http://twig-extensions.readthedocs.io/